ritwikraha/Notes-on-Papers/r-mae/README.md

 ## Why MAE?

 1. **Object-centric:**
+   - It is now time to visit the other intrinsic property of regions: objects.
    - Another strong reason for considering regions in images comes from the goal to make machine learning for images more like the learning process for natural language.
    - The way we learn language and the way computers learn to recognize images are quite different.